bretts/piez/README.md

 PURPOSE
 -------
-The purpose of this program is to show how the Akamai Image Manager, Adaptive Acceleration, and Akamai Resource Optimizer services help to optimize a web page.
+The purpose of this program is to show how the Akamai Image Manager, Push/Preconnect, Resource Optimizer, and Script Managment services help to optimize a web page.

 USAGE
 -------------